Tureckiy-zart/TUI/docs/PROJECT_PROGRESS.md

   - Verify npm scope access for `@tenerife.music`
   - First release will be triggered by conventional commit on main branch
 - **Reports:**
-  - `docs/reports/SEMVER_NPM_VALIDATION.md` - Complete npm token and scope validation guide
+  - `docs_archive/reports/archive/archive/reports/other/SEMVER_NPM_VALIDATION.md` - Complete npm token and scope validation guide (Note: File may be in docs_archive)
-  - `docs/reports/SEMVER_DRY_RUN.md` - Dry-run validation results and configuration details
+  - `docs_archive/reports/archive/archive/reports/other/SEMVER_DRY_RUN.md` - Dry-run validation results and configuration details (Note: File may be in docs_archive)
 - **Next Steps:**
   - Set up NPM_TOKEN in GitHub Secrets (manual step - see validation guide)
   - Verify npm scope access for `@tenerife.music`